-Our Consolidated Statement of Income for the three month period ended March 31, 2009 includes the revenue and expenses associated with the three consolidated LLCs, as discussed above.
-During the first quarter of 2010, the master lease threshold on the Summerlin III MOB was met and, as a result, this MOB is accounted for as an unconsolidated LLC under the equity method beginning on January 1, 2010.
-During the three-month period ended March 31, 2009, this property generated approximately \$160,000 of revenue, \$65,000 of other operating expenses and \$60,000 of combined interest and depreciation and amortization expense, as reflected in the table below, which provides the Statement of Income for this LLC for the period ended March 31, 2009.
+Our Consolidated Statement of Income for the three month period ended March 31, 2010 includes the revenue and expenses associated with the Summerlin II MOB which was deconsolidated on October 1, 2010.
+The table below provides the Statement of Income for this LLC for the three month period ended March 31, 2010.
 The "As Adjusted" column is used for comparison discussions in the Results of Operations.
 There was no material impact on our net income as a result of the deconsolidation of this LLC.